Random-sketching Techniques to Enhance the Numerical Stability of Block Orthogonalization Algorithms for s-step GMRES

-The sketching typically requires one synchronization, and as a result, we expect RandCholQR to perform similarly to CholQR2.
-The actual performance of the algorithm depends on the type of the sketching being used~\cite{Woodruff:2014}.
+The sketching typically requires one global all-reduce, and as a result, we expect RandCholQR to perform similarly to CholQR2.
+The actual performance of the algorithm depends on the type of the sketching being used.
 In this paper, we look at the following random-sketching techniques that can be implemented using standard linear algebra kernels.
-Regardless of the types of the sketching used, the last step of the randCholQR requires $\mathcal{O}(ns^2)$ computation (Line 6 of Figure~\ref{algo:randQR}).
-Hence, in the discussion below, we focus on the first two steps of the algorithm (Lines 2 and 4). \begin{itemize} \item Gaussian-Sketching can be implemented using a dense GEneral Matrix-Matrix multiply (GEMM).
+Regardless of the types of the sketching used, the last step of the randCholQR, to generate the well-conditioned basis vectors through forward substitutions, requires $\mathcal{O}(ns^2)$ computation (Line 6 of Figure~\ref{algo:randQR_nochol}).
+Hence, in the discussion below, we focus on the first two steps of the algorithm (Lines 2 and 4). \begin{itemize} \item Gaussian-Sketching can be implemented using a dense GEneral Matrix-Matrix multiply (GEMM) to compute $\widehat{\mathbf{v}}_{j}$ on Line 2 of Figure~\ref{algo:randQR_nochol}.
 The nice feature of this approach is that it requires the sketch size of only $\mathcal{O}(s)$ \cite{Martinsson:2020}.
 However, this is a ``dense'' sketch, and the dense sketch matrix $\Theta$ needs to be explicitly stored to call GEMM.
-Hence, the Gaussia Sketch has the storage overhead of $\mathcal{O}(ns)$ and the computational complexity of $\mathcal{O}(ns^2)$ to generate the sketch $\widehat{\mathbf{v}}_j$, and its overall computational complexity is $\mathcal{O}(ns^2 + s^3)$.
-This overhead could become significant, especially when we need to sketch a large number of basis vectors (e.g., for the two-stage approach discussed in Section~\ref{sec:two-stage}).
+Hence, the Gaussia Sketch has the storage overhead of $\mathcal{O}(ns)$ and the computational complexity of $\mathcal{O}(ns^2)$ to generate the sketch $\widehat{\mathbf{v}}_j$ (Line 2), and its overall computational complexity is $\mathcal{O}(ns^2 + s^3)$, where $\mathcal{O}(s^3)$ is for computing HH of $\widehat{\mathbf{v}}_j$ (Line 4).

+Though this complexity is the same as CholQR, the complexity of RandHH with the dense Gaussian-Sketch has a larger constant associated with the sketch size (i.e., $ns^2$ flops for CholQR to compute the Gram matrix, compared to $4ns^2$ floating-point operations (flops) for RandHH to generate the sketched vectors with the sketch size of $2s$).

+The terms associated with $s^2$ and $s^3$ in the complexity $\mathcal{O}(ns^2 + s^3)$ could become significant, especially when we need to sketch a large number of basis vectors (e.g., for the two-stage approach discussed in Section~\ref{sec:two-stage}).

 \item Count-Sketching can be implemented using Sparse-Matrix Matrix (dense vectors) multiply (SpMM) with a sparse sketch matrix $\Theta$ having one nonzero entry in each row (with numerical values of either $1$ or $-1$).
 This is a ``sparse'' sketching, and compared to Gaussian-Sketching, it has a lower storage cost of $\mathcal{O}(n)$ and a lower computational complexity of $\mathcal{O}(ns)$.